11 December 2018

 A penetration test is a form of information security assurance.
 Sometimes, it begins with an extensive reconnaissance phase.
 But how to prepare for a penetration test?
-There are some open source intelligence (OSINT) techniques which can unveil a lot of data stored online.
-For example some information about companies which are characterized by a large presence online.
+There is some open-source intelligence (OSINT) techniques that can unveil a lot of data stored online.
+For example some information about companies that are characterized by a large presence online.
 Below, I’ll present a few steps you should go through to prepare for a penetration test.

 Step 1: Begin with HaveIBeenPwned and WHOIS

 Email addresses are one of the most vulnerable, online pieces of information about you.
 Whenever you are registering on a website or creating an account in an app – you are asked to provide your email address.
 And it often happens that websites or apps are being hacked.
 As a result – email addresses and all the data about the users may be leaked.
 There are some methods to verify whether a given email address has been intercepted.

 One of the most popular is HaveIBeenPwned.
 It tells you if your email has been found to be a part of a breach.